 If you're an undocumented or DACAmented student, domestic off-campus study programs could be an option for you.
-For support with understanding your options, don't hesitate to contact Jennifer Marks-Gold Assistant Dean and Director of International Student Programs and/ or Patricia Martin, Director for Off-Campus Study.
+For support with understanding your options, don't hesitate to contact Jennifer Marks-Gold Assistant Dean and Director of International Student Programs and/or Lauren Owens, Director for Global Engagement.

 Requirements and procedures

 - Approval is contingent on various factors, both at Swarthmore and at the other institution and is neither automatic nor guaranteed.

 - Swarthmore students approved for domestic exchange pay Swarthmore tuition, room, board, and student activity fee; they also retain any awarded Swarthmore financial aid for their exchange semester.

 - Students need to work with the host institution to figure out whether their health insurance complies with the host institution's health insurance requirements (regardless of the health insurance plan the student has while at Swarthmore).
 In some cases, students may need to waive the host institution's health insurance.
 It is the student's responsibility to submit the proper documentation by the host institution's deadlines.